Overview

 gutscharity.org.uk/

-This information was published by Guts UK in 2023 and will be reviewed in 2026.
-The information was written by Guts UK and reviewed by experts in gastroparesis and has been subject to both lay and professional review.
-All content on this page is for information only and is based on the UK health system.
-The information on this page is not a substitute for professional medical care by a qualified doctor or other healthcare professional.
-ALWAYS check with your doctor if you have concerns about your health, medical condition, or treatment.
-The publishers are not responsible or liable, directly, or indirectly for any form of damages whatsoever resulting from the use (or misuse) of information contained or implied by this information.
-Please contact Guts UK if you believe this information is in error.
+Copyright © 2024 Guts UK.
+This leaflet was published by Guts UK charity in 2023 and will be reviewed in 2026.
+The leaflet was written by Guts UK and reviewed by experts in gastroparesis and has been subject to both lay and professional review.
+All content in this leaflet is for information only.
+The information in this leaflet is not a substitute for professional medical care by a qualified doctor or other healthcare professional.
+We currently use AI translation tools on our website, which may not always provide perfect translations.
+Please check for further explanation with your doctor if the information is unclear.
+ALWAYS check with your doctor if you have any concerns about your health, medical condition or treatment.
+The publishers are not responsible or liable, directly or indirectly, for any form of damages whatsoever resulting from the use (or misuse) of information contained or implied in this leaflet.
+Please contact Guts UK if you believe any information in this leaflet is in error.